notfleshka/ProtonPlus-Resurrected/README.md

+# This project is discontinued
+Tensor decided to continue supporting ProtonPlus kernel, so there's no point in this fork.
+Let's look into changes I've managed to make:

+Updated KSU-Next to v1.0.9 and added SuSFS.

+Added experimental APatch compatibility(not finished tho :( ).

+Added Android 16 support (thanks to Testamic).

+Modified build script to make it more debuggable and informative.

+I guess that's all, thanks for some people who supported this fork.
+Goodbye.

-# What even is this?
+## What even is this?
 This is an attempt to resurrect ProtonPlus kernel for Samsung Galaxy A52 and A72.
 ## What is the point if there's original version?
-It's dead, developer officially announced that he's discontinuing any support for it.
+It's dead, developer officially announced that he's discontinuing any support for it. **Not anymore**.
 ## Does this kernel support APatch?
 [This commit](https://github.com/notfleshka/ProtonPlus-Resurrected/commit/e3932ea6d0e1aae3bfbf70faf4e0f6b4478d34a4) added experimental support for APatch, it is expected to encounter errors.
 Please keep in mind that it's **not recommended** to use APatch on Samsung kernels because it requires disabling Samsung kernel protection.
 ## How do I build this kernel myself?